jolestar/wikiparse/README.md

 Imports wikipedia data dump XML into elasticsearch.

+## Package

+lein uberjar

 ## Usage

 * [NOTE] This is the most cross-platform way to run the script.
 See the section on running it faster below for a 2-4x optimization in terms of load time.
 * Download the pages-articles XML dump, find the link on [this page](http://en.wikipedia.org/wiki/Wikipedia:Database_download#XML_schema).
 You want pages-articles.xml.bz2.
 DO NOT UNCOMPRESS THE BZ2 FILE.
 * From the releases page, download the [wikiparse JAR](https://github.com/andrewvc/wikiparse/releases)
-* Run the jar on the BZ2 file: `java -jar -Xmx3g -Xms3g wikiparse-0.2.1.jar --es http://localhost:9200 /var/lib/elasticsearch/enwiki-latest-pages-articles.xml.bz2`
+* Run the jar on the BZ2 file: `java -jar -Xmx3g -Xms3g wikiparse-1.2.6-standalone.jar --es http://localhost:9200 /var/lib/elasticsearch/enwiki-latest-pages-articles.xml.bz2`
 * The data will be indexed to an index named `en-wikipedia` (by default).
   This can be changed with `--index` parameter.